 How to eat: Consume the flesh of orange after removing the rind.
 To serve it, you can cut it into small slices and eat the juicy flesh.
 In addition, you can get juice for drinks.

-3. Japanese Lemon – Sudashi
+3. Japanese Lemon – Sudachi

-Japanese lemon or Sudashi is an indigenous fruit of Japan.
-It is derived from the Tokushima Prefecture of Japan, and it is a specialty of this place.
-This fruit resembles yuzu, but it is smaller.
-It has become an essential part of Japanese cuisine for a long time.
+Japanese lemon or sudachi is an indigenous fruit of Japan.
+It is derived from the Tokushima Prefecture of Japan, which makes it a specialty of this place.
+Sudachi also has become an essential part of Japanese cuisine for a long time.

 Season: Autumn is the perfect time for harvesting lemons in Japan.